cacilhas/kodumaro/docs/2022/05/why-we-hate.md

 [Java](https://docs.oracle.com/java/) is the big static companies’ darling.

-Unlike Python and Ruby, Java is statically typed, and you need to cary errors explicitly if you don’t want them to explode right where they arise.
+Unlike Python and Ruby, Java is statically typed, and you need to carry errors explicitly if you don’t want them to explode right where they arise.

 Still, Java is extremely bureaucratic though, the simplest procedure is hard to be done and requires many code statements.